Reed-CompBio/protein-weaver/docs/docs/contributing-guide.md

 6. Access the docker image at [http://localhost:7474](http://localhost:7474) in your browser.
 You can ignore the username and password and just click connect.

+7. If you ever need to rerun the docker instance, you can do `docker start -a proteinweaver`

 ### Toy Dataset

 Before adding the zfish dataset it is recommended to play around with a toy dataset.
 This will get you a feel of what querying in neo4j is like.
 Write the following command in neo4j: